 Bloom, Harold.
 Shakespeare: The Invention of the Human.
 New York: Riverhead Books, 1999.

-Literary critic Harold Bloom believed that Shakespeare invented the very concept of ‘personality’ as we understand it today.
+Literary critic Harold Bloom believed that Shakespeare invented the very concept of "personality" as we understand it today.
 This book develops that argument, devoting a chapter to each of Shakespeare’s plays.

 This volume of essays explores Romeo and Juliet from a variety of angles, introducing readers to the most important contemporary approaches.
-Influential critic Harold Bloom is the editor, and also provides an extensive introduction which includes a synopsis of the play.
+Influential critic Harold Bloom is the editor, and also provides an extensive introduction that includes a synopsis of the play.

 Bradbrook, M. C. Themes and Conventions of Elizabethan Tragedy, 2nd edition.
 New York: Cambridge University Press, 1980.

 This important book examines Shakespeare’s tragedies as stage plays belonging to a particular genre.
 Bradbrook explores how Elizabethan theater differed from modern performances, from the way the stage was set up to the conventions of actors’ performances.
 Shakespeare is compared to his most important contemporaries.

 Dusinberre, Juliet.
 Shakespeare and the Nature of Women.
 New York: Palgrave Macmillan, reprint edition 2003.